gorlabs/tailwind-datatables/README.md

 ## License

-The Gorlabs Laravel Tailwind DataTables package is released under the MIT License.
+The Gorlabs Laravel Tailwind DataTables package is released under the MIT License..
 Buy me a coffee (qr-code.png)  or buymeacoffee.com/gorlabs